 Wuhan Institute of Virology

 It is this center in particular, the Wuhan Institute of Virology, that is considered crucial.
-It collaborates with researchers and institutions around the world, including the United States National Institutes of Health, and is a key site for the Global Virome Project, a global initiative focused on preventing upcoming pandemics.
+It collaborates with researchers and institutions around the world, including the US National Institutes of Health, and is a key site for the Global Virome Project, a global initiative focused on preventing future pandemics.

-Second David Relman, a microbiologist at Stanford University, "it's possible" that researchers may have collected a virus sample from a bat and searched for it in the lab.
+For David Relman, a microbiologist at Stanford University, "it's possible" that researchers may have collected a virus sample from a bat and researched it within the laboratory.

 Even in the UK they are suspicious